jostylr/codex-status-dashboard/README.md

 Codex should ask you to review and trust a newly installed command hook.
 Keep that review step; the hook runs a local executable from this checkout.

-This prototype uses distributed notifications, so the dashboard must already be running when `turn-ended` fires.
-That is deliberate for the first vertical slice;
-a later version can replace it with a socket and launch-at-login app lifecycle.

 ## Verify